cloudogu/command-bus/README.md

 ### Prometheus metric decorators
 The Triology Command Bus provides two Prometheus metrics decorators.
 More information on Prometheus can be found on the project's [website](https://prometheus.io).
+In order to use them, make sure to provide the `io.prometheus:simpleclient` dependency on the classpath.

 #### PrometheusMetricsCountingCommandBus
 The `PrometheusMetricsCountingCommandBus` counts every executed command, using a Prometheus Counter.